StockNews.com Begins Coverage on Almaden Minerals (NYSEAMERICAN:AAU)

-StockNews.com initiated coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report sent to investors on Saturday.
+StockNews.com assumed coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a report published on Monday.
 The firm issued a sell rating on the basic materials company’s stock.

-Separately, Alliance Global Partners reduced their price target on shares of Almaden Minerals from C$1.00 to C$0.40 and set a buy rating on the stock in a research report on Thursday, July 7th.
+Separately, Alliance Global Partners reduced their target price on Almaden Minerals from C$1.00 to C$0.40 and set a buy rating for the company in a report on Thursday, July 7th.

 Institutional Inflows and Outflows

-An institutional investor recently raised its position in Almaden Minerals stock.
+A hedge fund recently raised its stake in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. lifted its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the period.
+Ltd. increased its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned about 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
-3.54% of the stock is owned by hedge funds and other institutional investors.
+Ltd. owned about 1.93% of Almaden Minerals worth $948,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 3.54% of the company’s stock.

 Almaden Minerals Ltd., an exploration stage company, engages in the acquisition, exploration, evaluation, and development of mineral properties.
 It primarily owns a 100% interest in the Ixtaca gold-silver project located in Puebla State, Mexico.
 The company was incorporated in 1980 and is headquartered in Vancouver, Canada.